Joensw/solidity-formal-specification/README.md

 # solidity-formal-specification
-Implementation and specification of new Solidity "Data Strucutres"
+Implementation and specification of new Solidity "Data Strucutres" in form of contracts that may or may not be useful.

+This repository is an ongoing WIP as part of my thesis.

 # Current progress

 - Simple list
-  - implementation
+  - [x] implementation
-  - specification (solc-verify)
+  - [x] specification (solc-verify)
+  - [x] verified